-Similar to the initial premium rate schedule, the model regulation requires revised premium rates to be sufficient under moderately adverse conditions.
+Similar to the initial premium rate schedule, the model regulation requires revised premium rates to include margins for moderately adverse conditions.
 The actuary, therefore, may build in margins to the revised premium rates by a process similar to that done at the time of initial pricing.